aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-text/seach-and-get-text-from-pdf/_index.md

 # Search and Get Text from Pages of a PDF Document

 ## Search and Get Text from All the Pages of PDF Document
 TextFragmentAbsorber class allows you to find text, matching a particular phrase, from all the pages of a PDF document.
 In order to search text from the whole document, you need to call the Accept method of Pages collection.
 The Accept method takes TextFragmentAbsorber object as a parameter, which returns a collection of TextFragment objects.
-You can loop through all the fragments and get their properties like Text, Position ( XIndent, YIndent ), FontName, FontSize, IsAccessible, IsEmbedded, IsSubset, ForegroundColor **, etc. The following code snippet shows you how to search for text from all the pages.
+You can loop through all the fragments and get their properties like Text, Position ( XIndent, YIndent ), FontName, FontSize, IsAccessible, IsEmbedded, IsSubset, ForegroundColor, etc. The following code snippet shows you how to search for text from all the pages.
 ```
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.